Strengthening your Research

 Create a governance framework.

-If you are in need of statistical support, the Office for Reseach can assist you with funding through the Stats 4 Students service.
+If you are in need of statistical support, the Office for Research can assist you with funding through the Stats 4 Students service.
 To initiate the request, engage with your research mentor to determine what statistical tests and assistance is needed for the project.
 Connect with the Office for Research and discuss your project.
 We will guide you to develop a short 10-15-minute presentation that summarizes your project hypothesis, methodology, expected results, and requested statistical services from Stats4Students.
 This step is critical, because it provides the Stats4Students team with the scientific background and statistical requirement for your study.
 The Stats4Students team will access your statistical needs, provide feedback, and together with the Office for Research will develop a plan to assist with your project.

 Publication and Travel Funding

-The Office for Research has limited funds to assist medical students with the cost of publication fees.
-Awards are typically limited to $500 per student and are not made until a manuscript has been accepted for publication.
-Funds will not be approved for publication in journals that have been flagged as potentially predatory by the Briscoe Library.
+The Office for Research offers limited funding to assist medical students with publication fees.
+Awards are typically capped at $500 per student and are only available after a manuscript has been officially accepted for publication.

 LSOM Medical Student Publication Fee Assistance Form